spotDL/spotify-downloader/README.md

 # YTMusic

-My first GitHub Repository (sorry for any mistakes)

 This python script allows downloading songs instantly by just entering the name of the song and the artist or its Spotify HTTP or URI link.